shefeg/ansible_docker_wp/backup_restore_plan.md

 # Backup and recovery plan
-This is a shot document about the procedure of creating and restoring backups of dockerized Wordpress application.
+This is a shot document about the procedure of creating and restoring backups of dockerized Wordpress application

 ## Backup procedure
-Backup procedure consists of making backup files of existing docker containers and volumes of containers.
+Backup procedure consists of making backup files of existing docker containers and volumes of containers

 #### Steps:
   1. Create a cron job for running `docker-backup.sh` script with `backup` parameter every day at 24:00 (please see `docker-backup.sh -h` for details).
 For example: